revou-fsse-feb25/milestone-4-egaherawati10/README.md

 ## Features

 * Security
-- Bcrypt for password security
+* Bcrypt for password security

 ## Technologies Used

 * Nest JS for building server-side applications
 * DBeaver for database with postgreSQL
+* Supabase for deploying database
+* Railway for deploying back end

 ## How to use